neams-th-coe/cardinal/doc/content/tutorials/nekrs_outputs.md

 !listing /tutorials/subchannel/nek.i

 Of note are the user objects, multiapps, and transfers.
+In this file, we will compute an average of temperature over the volumes of the subchannels and over the gaps between subchannels.
+First, we will describe the averages over the volumes of the subchannels.
-We will use a user object to conduct a binned spatial average of the NekRS temperature.
+We will use a user object to
+conduct a binned spatial average of the NekRS temperature.
 We first form these bins as the product of unique indices for each subchannel with unique indices for each axial layer.
 The [HexagonalSubchannelBin](/userobjects/HexagonalSubchannelBin.md)